 The School is not expected to consider every payment in detail against the "red flag" checklist and will consider payments on a risk basis.
-The Bursar has identified the payments listed below as being payments that may expose the School to a higher risk of money laundering.
+The types of payments listed below may expose the School to a higher risk of money laundering.
 If a proposed payment is within one of the specified risk categories, you must complete the "red flag" checklist before the School can accept the payment: